How to balance work and study

 The rising cost of university means that students are turning to part-time work to pay the bills - discover how to hold down a job without letting your degree suffer

 The cost-of-living crisis has made money a top concern for most students.
-Over half (52%) of respondents to the Prospects Early Careers Survey 2023 reported that money was among their biggest challenges, with juggling work and study emerging as one of the most significant obstacles students face.
+Over half (54%) of respondents to the Prospects Early Careers Survey 2024 reported that money was among their biggest challenges, up on last year’s 52%, with juggling work and study emerging as one of the most significant obstacles students face.
+It was also the only challenge to affect more than half of respondents to the survey.

 When deciding whether to get a part-time job, consider the following tips on how to balance the challenges of work with your study schedule.